 ASI Audiology & Hearing Instruments

-ASI Audiology & Hearing Instruments is a company founded by Dr. Kent Webb with the aim of improving the lives of people who have suffered hearing loss.
+ASI Audiology & Hearing Instruments is a company founded by Dr. Kent Webb to improve the lives of people who have suffered hearing loss.
 For their Facebook Lead Ads campaign, their goal was to find 23 people offering them a free visit to the clinic during the weekend.

-Almundo’s main goal for the second quarter of the year was to drive sales by increasing their active subscriber lists of at least 20% and at a very challenging target CPL while managing the campaigns in-house.
-They used Facebook Lead Ads and LeadsBridge to sync their new leads, creating a contest to win a trip to Disneyland.
+Almundo’s main goal for the second quarter of the year was to drive sales by increasing their active subscriber lists by at least 20% and at a challenging target CPL, while managing the campaigns in-house.
+They used Facebook Lead Ads and LeadsBridge integrations to sync their new leads, creating a contest to win a trip to Disneyland.

 If you are eager to read more stories of companies that had successful campaigns with Facebook Lead Ads, click here.